kstmostofa/laravel-smpp/README.md

 It would be a firewall issue that's preventing your connection, or something else entirely.
 Make sure debug output is enabled and displayed.
 If you see something like 'Socket connect to 1.2.3.4:2775 failed; Operation timed out' this means a connection could not be etablished.
 If this isn't a firewall issue, you might try increasing the connect timeout.
 The sendTimeout also specifies the connect timeout, call ```$transport->setSendTimeout(10000);``` to set a 10-second timeout.

 **Why do I get 'Failed to read reply to command: 0x4', 'Message Length is invalid' or 'Error in optional part' errors?**
 Most likely your SMPP provider doesn't support NULL-terminating the message field.
 The specs aren't clear on this issue, so there is a toggle.
-Set ```SmppClient::$sms_null_terminate_octetstrings = false;``` and try again.
+Set ```SmppSmppClient::$sms_null_terminate_octetstrings = false;``` and try again.

 **What does 'Bind Failed' mean?**
 It typically means your SMPP provider rejected your login credentials, ie. your username or password.